Materials include Books, Special Publications, and Archives and Manuscripts

 Our collection is partially represented online at LibraryThing.com.
 On this web site which features our catalog you can search through our autobiographies, biographies, travel accounts, adventures, explorations and battles with the author name or title or subject term.
-If you are a Museum Member you are also entitled to come into the Library to borrow a book from the Lending Library.
-Some restrictions may apply.

 Books: Accounts, Histories, Specifications, Technical manuals and Handbooks